 - 1. Council may install furniture where there is a demonstrated need and where the furniture is appropriate to the purpose, character, use and location of the reserve. - 2.
 The development standards in the Open Spaces Strategy are to be used as guidelines for park furniture provision (see Appendix 1). - 3.
 Specific reserve management plans may dictate that particular designs, materials or finishes are to be used at particular parks or groups of parks. - 4.
 Council may remove furniture where: - a. the condition of the furniture is below an acceptable standard; or - b. the furniture is not in keeping with purpose, character, use or location of the reserve; or - c. a particular style/design has been discontinued; or - d. a particular style/design or finish has been adopted for the reserve, or - e. there is no longer a demonstrated need for the furniture; or - f. the furniture has been installed without permission. - 5.
 Park furniture shall generally be of standardised designs as approved by the Asset Manager (or their delegated representative). - 6.
 The Asset Manager may develop (and from time to time review) a park furniture policy which may provide guidelines and/or more detailed prescriptions about furniture designs and finishes. - 7.
 Park furniture shall be appropriately located in reserves and parks. - 8.
 New park furniture will only be installed if there is a clearly demonstrated need. - 9.
+The location of any existing underground utilities (e.g. power cables, water mains etc.) is to be considered prior to installing furniture.

-Park furniture that has come to the end of its useful life, or has been vandalised beyond repair, will only be replaced if there is a clearly demonstrated need for that type of furniture and it meets the same criteria as set for new park furniture of that type.
+10. Park furniture that has come to the end of its useful life, or has been vandalised beyond repair, will only be replaced if there is a clearly demonstrated need for that type of furniture and it meets the same criteria as set for new park furniture of that type.